Inner West: Sport

 The Inner West is represented in the National Rugby League by the Wests Tigers, a merger of the Balmain and Western Suburbs clubs.
 Some residents in the region also subscribe their loyalty to the Canterbury-Bankstown Bulldogs.
 In the tier below known as the New South Wales Cup, the area is represented by the Newtown Jets and Wests Magpies.

 In rugby union, the area is represented by Sydney Uni (the University of Sydney) and West Harbour in the Sydney grade competition.

 In soccer football, Leichhardt Oval is the home of the A-league team Sydney FC.
 The Inner West also has many semi-professional soccer teams playing in the various divisions of the NSW State Leagues.
-The most high profile club is NSW Premier League side APIA Leichhardt Tigers.
+The most high-profile club is NSW Premier League side APIA Leichhardt Tigers.

 Religion

 In the 2021 Census, the most common responses for religion in the Sydney - Inner West statistical area (which, as noted above, covers most but not all of the Inner West by most customary definitions) were No Religion, 37.2%, Catholic 25.8%, Hinduism 6.5%, Anglican 5.7% and Not stated 5.6%.

 The Inner West contains a large number of religions buildings and institutions.
 For example, concentrated in the Strathfield-Homebush area are the Catholic institutions the Australian Catholic University, the Catholic Institute of Sydney and the Seminary of the Good Shepherd.
-Strathfield is also home to the Cathedral of Saints Peter and Paul of the Russian Orthodox Church The heritage-listed Chinese temples Sze Yup Temple is located in Glebe.
-Beit Maroun, the residence of the archbishop of the Maronite Church in Australia, is located in Strathfield, while St Maroun’s College is located in Dulwich Hill.
+Strathfield is also home to the Cathedral of Saints Peter and Paul of the Russian Orthodox Church as well as the Church of the Intercession of the Holy Virgin of the Ukrainian Orthodox Church.

+The heritage-listed Chinese temples Sze Yup Temple is located in Glebe.
+Beit Maroun, the residence of the archbishop of the Maronite Church in Australia, is located in Strathfield, while St Maroun's College is located in Dulwich Hill.